Delegation-numerique-en-sante/mesconseilscovid/contenus/thematiques/11-covid-in-france.md

    Foreign **students** studying in France can [request the conversion](https://www.demarches-simplifiees.fr/commencer/passe-sanitaire-etudiants?locale=en) of their vaccination certificate.

    While your request is being processed, a **negative PCR or antigenic test result** will be your temporary health pass (valid for 24h).
 To find out where to get tested, please click on [this link](https://www.sante.fr/cf/centres-depistage-covid.html) (in French).

+    Please note that this is only possible if you were vaccinated with the following vaccines : Pfizer/Comirnaty, Moderna/Spikevax, AstraZeneca/Vaxzevria (Fiocruz, Covishield, R-Covi) or Johnson&Johnson/Janssen.

    If you were vaccinated in one of the following countries, you do not need to convert your vaccination certificate: Albania, Andorra, Armenia, Faroe Islands, Iceland, Israel, Liechtenstein, North Macedonia, Morocco, Monaco, Norway, Panama, United-Kingdom, San Marino, Switzerland, Turkey, Ukraine, Vatican.